Restoring healthy forests for people, local communities and wildlife

 We remain active in a variety of other forest collaboratives and stewardship coalitions around the Northwest, from the Gifford Pinchot National Forest to forest and watershed restoration in the Central Cascades and north-central Washington.

 Read on for more info, or click here for the full list of coalitions and collaboratives we’re involved with!

 “Ever increasing awareness of the effect of fire suppression and past forest management has led to an exponential increase in common ground between foresters, mill owners, conservationists, and communities.
 Collaboration has forged new common ground into active restoration projects in most of the forests we work on.” – David Heflick, Conservation Northwest

-The collaborative efforts we’re involved in all carry the common thread of focusing on common ground activities that provide jobs and/or wood products while addressing high-priority restoration on our public lands.
+The collaborative efforts we’re involved in all carry the common thread of focusing on common ground activities that provide jobs and/or wood products while addressing high-priority forest and habitat restoration on our public lands.
 While Conservation Northwest prides itself on providing leadership and expert restoration knowledge for each of these groups, the success of each effort is dependent on the many varied individuals that contribute to each group.
 Each collaborative effort is unique in its goals and objectives.
 Many have emerged from opportunities rather than from conflict.

 By participating in collaborative efforts, Conservation Northwest blunts the wedge that some political interests seek to drive between ecology and economy, rural and urban people, and the east and west sides of Washington state.
 The more that we can meet our conservation challenges with solutions instead of raw conflict, the better we sustain and build support in all things we do to protect Northwest forests and wildlife.